ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/018-other-options.md

 #### Record Isolated Video Tracks (Pro Only)

 In addition to normal recording, Ecamm Live can save a recording of up to two camera sources and all [Interview](../008-interview-mode/) guest video and audio.
 This is sometimes referred to as ISO video recording.
-Turn on isolated video recording using the checkboxes for <samp>Camera A</samp>, <samp>Camera B</samp> and <samp>Interview Guests</samp>.
+Turn on isolated video recording using the checkboxes for <samp>Camera A</samp>, <samp>Camera B</samp>, <samp>Camera C</samp>, <samp>Interview Guests</samp>, <samp>Zoom Guests</samp>, and the Zoom Active Speaker camera.
 You can also select what audio will be added to each recording.

 #### Apply Camera Effects To Recorded Video Sources